K0Deezy/BetterCompat/README.md

 - [x] Mekanism
 - [x] Mutant Monsters
 - [ ] Dungeons now loading
-More coming soon!
+- More mods coming soon!

 ## 💡 Contributing

 - Pull requests are welcome.
+- If theres any mod thats not working with BetterCombat by default you can report it at: https://forms.gle/6hp6uMcuhfGuu2yd9

 ## 📝 License